Safe, welcoming chapter facilities are integral to DU's mission of Building Better Men.

 Chapter housing is a unique aspect of the Fraternity experience.
 Chapter facilities provide spaces for brothers to live and to gather together for camaraderie.
 With a mission of Building Better Men, DU understands the importance environment plays in member development.
 As such, it is important for chapter facilities to be safe, secure and promote a healthy environment for all members and guests.

-If you have questions about DU housing, please contact Director of Health & Safety Initiatives Dominic Greene, Oregon '99, at firstname.lastname@example.org.
+If you have questions about DU housing, please contact Senior Director of Chapter Development Dominic Greene, Oregon '99, at firstname.lastname@example.org.

 COVID-19 has provided a unique set of challenges and opportunities when it comes to DU housing.
 Now more than ever, we must focus on ways to keep one another safe.
 We have seen COVID-19 spread rapidly in places like cruise ships and nursing homes.
 In many ways, a dormitory or chapter house is no different.
 As responsible neighbors, we must also do what we can to stop the spread of the virus.
 Brotherhood, friendship and compassion have been, and will continue to be, foundational in Delta Upsilon’s response and guidance related to the Coronavirus.